 Growing up I was always around younger children due to having a big family, this is what first inspired me to want to teach children.
 I have participated in a variety of different activities involving children, such as netball coaching, helping at the local Beaver Group and I have even been a Christmas Elf!!
 In my spare time I enjoy camping and looking after my pets (I have 24!) as well as spending time with my friends.
 I have loved every moment of working alongside children and I am now very excited to be gaining my apprenticeship qualification at The Burrow!

-Deputy Manager (Nursery and Holiday Club), Deputy DSL
+Deputy Manager (Nursery and Holiday Club), Deputy Designated Safeguarding Lead (DSL)

-I have been working in childcare for 6 years and have a range of experiences within the local area.
-I feel, as a senior nursery practitioner and deputy manager, I am a highly motivated and passionate member of The Burrow Team, with a real focus on having fun, learning lots and being creative!
+I have been working in childcare for 7 years and have a range of experiences within the local area.
+I feel, as the Deputy Manager, I am a highly motivated and passionate member of The Burrow Team, with a real focus on having fun, learning lots and being creative!
 I love the mixture of being outdoors in the wood and free-flow in the house, giving the children a real balance of experiences.
-I am very excited to be the deputy manager of The Burrow Holiday Club, sharing our fantastic setting with the wider community of school-aged children.
+I am very excited to also be the Deputy Manager of The Burrow Holiday Club, sharing our fantastic setting with the wider community of school-aged children.

 Mrs Jean Goodliffe (Cert in Ed)

 Having originally trained as a teacher, I began my career in business but I have been involved in the education sector since 1996 when I joined the infant school my children attended initially teaching children ICT.
-My role became helping children with special educational needs which I found very rewarding.
+My role became helping children with special educational needs and disabilities (SEND) which I found very rewarding.
 When the school opened a nursery, I was given the opportunity to extend my knowledge and experience and began working within the nursery.
-Now being ‘semi retired’ (!), I work at The Burrow as the ‘supply’ practitioner, being called upon to cover for other members of staff when they are on training courses etc., so I feel I now have the best of both worlds!!
+Now being ‘semi retired’ (!), I work at The Burrow as the SEND Coordinator on a part-time basis which also allows me to be a ‘supply’ practitioner, being called upon to cover for other members of staff when they are on training courses etc.

 In my spare time I ran a Beaver Colony for many years and also was a volunteer helper with a local football club and church holiday club.